rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  that Ukraine and the West had something to do with this attack.
 *  And so the worry now, as we look ahead, is that Putin could end up using this to try
 *  to escalate his war even further, which shows us why this is such a tenuous and perilous
-*  moment because at the same time, this attack reminds us that Russia faces other security
+*  moment, because at the same time, this attack reminds us that Russia faces other security
 *  risks.
 *  And as Putin deepens that conflict with the West, he may be doing so at the cost of introducing
 *  even more instability inside the country.